I was recently asked to explain how my song “BREATHE”…

 Rick Pino (Coach) gets to a spot where he describes a similar vantage point using the same scripture and while complaining to God, the Holy Spirit instructs Rick to read the second half of the verse “but a longing fulfilled is a tree of life”

-I reflected on how often and how well my wife HAS blessed me with the very subject that I was taking grievances against God to God for… I broke!
+I reflected on how often and how well God DOES blessed me with the very subject that I was taking grievances against God to God for… and I broke!
 Tears ran down my face listening to Rick’s story!
 I ran my own application and how God used Rick’s testimony to inspire me to start trying to put mine into words through my head all day…

 I started fidgeting thought the progression from memory, the chord progression to the aforementioned “April Wine” song.